Predictions 2020: Quantum Sweet Dreams

 The former was aimed to affirm IBM’s lead and push the industry by initiating a virtuous circle of investments: a bold and beautiful endeavour, although a machine of limited applicability.
 The latter was an experimental confirmation of what quantum information theory predicted in the early 1990s: in Scott Aaronson‘s words, “an outcome that’s at once expected and mind-boggling, conservative and radical”.

 This fascinating technology is farther in the future than you could deduce from the media.
 Building general-purpose quantum computers or even quantum-based specialized accelerators will not be easy:

 - Quantum computers are plagued by electronic noise, far more than ordinary digital computers.

 The processing overhead leading to noise-free QC is (exponentially) enormous.
-Today, hundreds or thousands of physical qubits are needed to obtain one fault-tolerant, “logical” qubit (the abstract entity on which Boolean logic operations can be reliably executed);
+Today, hundreds or thousands of physical qubits are needed to obtain one fault-tolerant, “logical” qubit (the abstract entity on which math and logic operations can be reliably executed);

 - While we wait for solutions, we ought to limit ourselves to “noisy” quantum computers, called NISQs, and it is unsure if they could offer advantages over classical ones for practically meaningful applications.
 For sure, stuff like threatening public-key cryptography is a long way away;